learninguser/notes/Day58.md

           image: nginx:1.14.2
   ```

+- ReplicaSet is present in `apps/v1` resource type.
+Therefore, we set `apiVersion` to `apps/v1`
 - `kubectl get rs` to check the status of the replicasets
+- A replicaset creates pods internally
-- **If there is an update in the image, it will not update the exisiting pods in the replicaset**
+- **If there is an update in the image, it will not update the exisiting pods in the replicaset** since its main purpose is to provide the no: of replicas mentioned in the manifest file
 - Therefore we go for **deployment set**

 ### 2. Deployment Set